isaas7/deus/README.md

 The **deus** project comprises several components showcasing advanced knowledge of C++ and Objective-C features, including template programming, memory management, asynchronous networking, and Cocoa application development for macOS.

+- **```$/test_$.cpp```**: This file demonstrates a simple banking system using C++ templates for account management and Boost.Asio for asynchronous server-client communication.
+It showcases basic operations like deposits and withdrawals, and simulates transactions over a network, emphasizing the use of modern C++ features like smart pointers and asynchronous I/O.

 - **cocoa/tests/test_cocoa.cpp**: Demonstrates creating a basic macOS GUI application using the Cocoa framework, focusing on window creation and memory management with `@autoreleasepool`.

 - **mail/src/tests/mail/src/test_mail.cpp**: Implements a generic mail server supporting both TCP and UDP using Boost.Asio, highlighting asynchronous I/O operations and template specialization.